What is an Educational Assistant Supposed to Do?

-This is a really interesting question that a lot of people, including school staff, are confused about.
-To answer it, we should take a quick look at what we hope that school will do for our children.
+This is a really important question that a lot of people, including school staff, are confused about.
+Before we answer it, we should take a quick look at what we hope that school should do for our children.

 The Purpose of School